llloxim/Discord-Bot/README.md

 # bot
-this be a discord bot for functions that we have seen in bots that we use personally and wanted to try implementing ourselves
+this be a discord bot for functions that we have seen in bots that we use personally and wanted to try implementing ourselves Uses Axios to perform http requests.
+Uses YoutubeData API to search videos and Discord API to connect to voice channel

 ## [command prefix]